strimzi/strimzi.github.io/_posts/2019-09-23-exposing-http-bridge.md

 # Consuming messages

 Consuming messages is not so simple as producing because there are several steps to do which involve different endpoints.
-First of all, creating a consumer through the `/consumers/{groupid}` endpoint doing an HTTP POST with a body containing some of the supported configuration parameters, the name of the consumer and the data format to receive (JSON or binary).
+First of all, creating a consumer through the `/consumers/{groupid}` endpoint doing an HTTP POST with a body containing some of the supported configuration parameters, the name of the consumer and the data format (JSON or binary).
+In the following snippet, we are going to create a consumer named `my-consumer` and joining the consumer group `my-group`.

 ```shell
 curl -X POST http://my-bridge.io/consumers/my-group \